uber/h3/website/docs/core-library/testing.md

 ## Defensive code

 H3 uses preprocessor macros borrowed from [SQLite's testing methodology](https://www.sqlite.org/testing.html) to include defensive code in the library.
 Defensive code is code that handles error conditions for which there are no known test cases to demonstrate it.
 The lack of known test cases means that without the macros, the defensive cases could inappropriately reduce coverage metrics, disincentivizing including them.
+The macros behave differently, depending on the build configuration:

-Under release builds of the library, the defensive code is included without modification.
+* Under release builds of the library (`CMAKE_BUILD_TYPE=Release`), the defensive code is included without modification.
 These branches are intended to be very simple (usually only `return`ing an error code and possibly `free`ing some resources) and to be visually inspectable.

-Under debug builds of the library, the defensive code is included and `assert` calls are included if the defensive code is invoked.
+* Under debug builds of the library (`CMAKE_BUILD_TYPE=Debug`), the defensive code is included and `assert` calls are included if the defensive code is invoked.
 Any unit test or fuzzer which can demonstrate the defensive code is actually reached will trigger a test failure and the developers can be alerted to cover the defensive code in unit tests.

-Under coverage builds of the library, the defensive code is not included by replacing its condition with a constant value.
+* Under coverage builds of the library (`CMAKE_BUILD_TYPE=Debug ENABLE_COVERAGE=ON`), the defensive code is not included by replacing its condition with a constant value.
 The compiler removes the defensive code and it is not counted in coverage metrics.
+This is intended only for determining test coverage of the library.

 ## Benchmarks